linode/docs/docs/applications/big-data/how-to-install-and-configure-a-redis-cluster-on-ubuntu-1604.md

         ./redis-trib.rb add-node --slave --master-id [master_id_b] ip.of.server3:6380 ip.of.server2:6380

 ## Add Key-Value Pairs and Sharding
-The command line interface offers a way to `SET` and `GET` keys in addition to returning information about the cluster.
-On your local computer, we can connect to any of the master nodes to explore some properties of a Redis cluster.
+The command line interface offers a way to `SET` and `GET` keys, in addition to returning information about the cluster.
+On your local computer, you can connect to any of the master nodes and explore some properties of a Redis cluster.

-1. Repeat the installation of Redis on your local computer if needed.
-Check firewall settings allow communicating with the master nodes.
+1. Repeat the installation of Redis on your local computer, if needed.
+Check that firewall settings allow communicating with the master nodes.

         redis-cli -c -h ip.of.server1 -p 6379

-2. Use the `CLUSTER INFO` command to see information about the state of the cluster such as size, hash slots, and failures if any.
+2. Use the `CLUSTER INFO` command to see information about the state of the cluster such as size, hash slots, and failures, if any.

         ip.of.server1:6379>CLUSTER INFO
         cluster_state:ok